ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 3. The test sequences were deposited in document Non-AMPsfilter.csv

 This algorithm demand one-hot code matrix (sequential information) and physical/chemical descriptors matrix as input.
 The one-hot code can be calculated by 3 .csv documents aforementioned by code:

-Relevant academic paper has been submitted to Nucleic Acids Research
+ train_file_name = 'TrainingAMP.csv'  # Training dataset
+ win1 = 50
+ X1, T, rawseq, length = getMatrixLabelh(train_file_name, win1)

 ### AMPfinder codes